kelvinte/ToyRobot/README.md

 1. ToyRobot
 2. ToyRobot-html

-ToyRobot is a python application that serves the main functionality To Run the python application please install the dependencies pip install websockets
+ToyRobot is a python application that serves the main functionality.

+To Run the python application please install the ff dependencies
+1. pip install websockets

-Then to run the application
+Then to run the application go to ToyRobot folder then python main.py
-python main.py

 or

 py main.py

-If you want to run the GUI go to ToyRobot-html execute this command python -m http.server 9000 or
+If you want to run the GUI go to ToyRobot-html folder execute this command python -m http.server 9000 or